Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 1. Start with a One-Week Declutter Sprint

 Decluttering is step zero for any chaos-free home.
 You can’t organize what you don’t have.
-But don’t try to Marie Kondo the whole house at once—that’s a recipe for burnout.
+But don’t try to Marie Kondo the whole house at once, that’s a recipe for burnout.

 Instead, do a one-week sprint.
 Pick one category per day: clothes, kitchen gadgets, toys, papers.
-I did this last January, post-holidays, when our living room looked like a tornado hit.
+I did this last January, post-holidays, when our living room looked like a tornado had hit.

 Here’s how it works:

-• And so on, up to Day 7: Random junk drawers.
+- And so on, up to Day 7: Random junk drawers.

 In my house, we ditched 15 stuffed animals nobody played with.
 Result?
 Kids actually use the toy bins now, cutting “Where’s my dinosaur?” meltdowns by half.